- What are the Released Claims?

 - Local, municipal, state, and federal governmental entities.

 The term “Subject Sprinklers” means Viking VK457 fire sprinklers, sold between January 1, 2013, and March 31, 2015.Back To Top

-- How do I know if my residence or building has these products?
+How do I know if my sprinklers qualify under the Settlement?

 The Settlement shall provide the following remedies to Eligible Claimants who submit a valid and timely Claim Form to the Settlement Administrator: